rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ### Memory Management

-RMM provides classes built to use `device_memory_resource`(*)s for device memory allocation with automated lifetime management:
+`libcudf` code generally eschews raw pointers and direct memory allocation.
+Use RMM classes built to use `device_memory_resource`(*)s for device memory allocation with automated lifetime management.

 #### `rmm::device_buffer`
-Allocates a specified number of bytes of untyped, uninitialized device memory.
+Allocates a specified number of bytes of untyped, uninitialized device memory using a `device_memory_resource`.
+If no resource is explicitly provided, uses `rmm::mr::get_current_device_resource()`.

 `rmm::device_buffer` is copyable and movable.
+A copy performs a deep copy of the `device_buffer`'s device memory, whereas a move moves ownership of the device memory from one `device_buffer` to another.

 ```c++
 // Allocates at least 100 bytes of uninitialized device memory